Published: August 6, 2018

 - Pure or filtered maple sap.

 - Heat to a boil and let boil for three minutes or so.

 - Re-filter through the thinner filter.

 - Let cool and refrigerate.

 Use it within a few days after boiling or freeze in small portions to defrost as needed.

 Maple Water vs Maple Syrup

 Maple water is the maple sap that flows directly from a maple tree.
-Maple water is not like maple syrup, although they are derived from the same place.
-The maple syrup is made by boiling maple sap.
+It’s not like maple syrup, although they are derived from the same place.

 Where To Buy Maple Water